Makati–Taguig boundary dispute: Makati appeal attempt

 Makati Mayor Abigail Binay claimed that the dispute is "not yet over", stating that her office has received a notice that the Supreme Court has set its case with Taguig for oral arguments.
 This was contradicted by Supreme Court spokesperson Brian Keith Hosaka, who stated that there are no such documents.

 The Taguig City Government slammed Binay's comment and also expressed belief that her meeting with President Bongbong Marcos, First Lady Liza Araneta Marcos and Chief Justice Alexander Gesmundo was meant to "undermine the probity of our highest officials and subvert the people's trust in the impartiality of justice".
 Taguig's mayor sought sanctions against Binay for the statement.

 On June 29, 2023, the SC rejected Makati's motion to file a second appeal, saying that it is generally prohibited under their rules.
 It also said its en banc "is not an appellate court" and will not entertain further pleadings in the case.
 Makati's had filed an earlier motion for reconsideration, which was rejected in 2022.

 On October 5, 2023, Makati City Mayor Abigail Binay filed a motion for clarification with the petition for the issuance of a status quo ante order before the Taguig City Court Branch 153 to facilitate the proper transition of territory.
 This is the same court where the Taguig-Makati land row started, which was eventually resolved by the Supreme Court in favor of Taguig.
 The petition came after Taguig and Makati engaged in a dispute over schools and health facilities in Embo barangays, prompting national agencies to intervene.

-With a decision penned on May 28, 2025, The Court of Appeals' Third Division dismissed Makati's petition to reverse Taguig RTC Branch 153's denial of its status quo ante order and urgent motion for clarification released on December 2023 and February 2024.
+With a decision penned on May 28, 2025, The Court of Appeals' Third Division dismissed Makati's petition to reverse Taguig RTC Branch 153's denial of its status quo ante order and urgent motion for clarification released in December 2023 and February 2024.
 In its decision, the Court of Appeals ruled that a writ of execution was unnecessary to enforce the final and executory ruling of the Supreme Court that favors Taguig.